 Next time you need a dessert for the Little League banquet or maybe a softball game, look no further than these cupcakes.
-They look impressive without much effort and they taste even better!
-A home run dessert, if I say so myself.
+They look impressive without much effort, and they taste even better!
+It's a home run dessert, if I say so myself.

 Don't let this recipe throw you a curveball.
 They may look complicated but trust me, everything is simple in this recipe.

 Here is your list of cupcake ingredients -

 - Baking Soda

 Mix the cupcake batter and scoop into your pan lined with paper liners.

 Bake for 16-20 minutes until nice and golden brown.

 Cook the caramel and mix with the powdered sugar